nigelredding/act65.github.io/_posts/2016-4-3-PAPERREVIEW_BuildingMachines.md

 ---
 layout: post
 title: Building Machines That Learn and Think Like People
-subtitle: A review
+subtitle: by Brenden Lake, Tomer Ullman, Joshua Tenenbaum and Samuel Gershman.
+rating: 3
 ---
-by Brenden Lake, Tomer Ullman, Joshua Tenenbaum and Samuel Gershman.

 > In their influential textbook, Russell and Norvig (2003) state that “The quest for ‘artificial flight’ succeeded when the Wright brothers and others stopped imitating birds and started using wind tunnels and learning about aerodynamics.”